smartcontractkit/hardhat-chainlink/README.md

   }
 ```

-Then import `chainlink` from `hardhat`, call the `getLatestPrice` function and pass it the [Aggreagator contract address](https://docs.chain.link/docs/reference-contracts/):
+Then import `chainlink` from `hardhat`, call the `getLatestPrice` function and pass it the [Aggregator contract address](https://docs.chain.link/docs/reference-contracts/):

 ```typescript
 import { chainlink } from "hardhat";